+Guidance 3.4.1 Documenting arithmetical relationships in the calculation linkbase

-Guidance 3.4.1 Modelling of the issuers' extension taxonomies' linkbases [last updated: December 2017]
+Modelling of the issuers' extension taxonomies' linkbases [last updated: July 2024August 2023]

 XBRL 2.1 specification enables to document in the calculation linkbase arithmetic relationships between elements referring to the same context, i.e. same period and identical dimensional qualifiers.
 Therefore, the calculation linkbase is limited to calculations with a single context.